nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 ### Setting the initial layout class list for a client's streams

-When you create a token for a client to connect to the OpenTok session, you can (optionally) specify the initial layout class list for streams published by the client.
+When you create a token for a client to connect to the session, you can (optionally) specify the initial layout class list for streams published by the client.

 To do this, generate a token that includes the initial layout class list setting.